goschtl/zope/Zope3/trunk/src/zope/app/viewlet/README.txt

   ...     name='infoViewlet')

-Note that you would commonly not state in the class that itself that it implements a particular region, since it is usually done by the ZCML directive, which is introduced in `directives.zcml`.
+Note that you would commonly not state in the class itself that it implements a particular region, since it is usually done by the ZCML directive, which is introduced in `directives.zcml`.